hmlongco/Factory/Sources/Factory/Factory.docc/Basics/GettingStarted.md

 ## Resolving a Factory

-To resolve a Factory and obtain an object or service of the desired type, one simply calls the Factory as s function.
+To resolve a Factory and obtain an object or service of the desired type, one simply calls the Factory as a function.
 Here we use the `shared` container that's provided for each and every container type.
 ```swift
 class ContentViewModel: ObservableObject {
     private let myService = Container.shared.service()